 During the proposal development process, there were several residents who became integral in the process by organizing, speaking out, and representing on behalf of their community.
 For example, at Community Steering Committee #5, several Southwest Fresno residents, including Mary Curry and Pastor B.T.
 Lewis, organized a resident-only meeting in which they discussed the priorities for Southwest Fresno.
 It was out of this meeting, and with the leadership of Mrs. Curry and Pastor Lewis, that a fifth alternative project package was drafted.
 In Chinatown, life-long resident and business owner of Central Fish Company, Morgan Doizaki wanted to ensure that Chinatown would band together to support projects that would benefit Chinatown.
 Mr. Doizaki organized business owners and residents and they worked with City staff to create two proposals for streetscape improvements as well as negotiated the inclusion of the Chinatown PBID to continue the investment long after TCC.
-While Downtown has an established Downtown Fresno Partnership and has seen some investments recently in the Fulton and Downtown areas, business owners banded together to ensure that their new businesses would continue to receive the support that they need.
+While Downtown has an established Downtown areas, business owners banded together to ensure that their new businesses would continue to receive the support that they need.